Algebraic construction of associated functions of nondiagonalizable models with anharmonic oscillator complex interaction: Conclusion

 \section{Conclusion}

 In the present paper, we have re-examined a shape invariant nonseparable and nondiagonalizable two-dimensional model with anharmonic oscillator complex interaction, which was first studied in \cite{cannata12}, with the aim of providing an algebraic construction of the associated functions to the physical wavefunctions, needed to complete the basis and to get a resolution of identity. {}For such a purpose, we have first made up for the lack of lowering operator coming from shape invariance by introducing a new operator $B^-$ possessing such a property.
 Together with the accompanying operator $B^+$, it has provided us with a pair of operators, completing the couple of operators $A^+$ and $A^-$ coming from the shape invariant supersymmetric approach of \cite{cannata12}.
 We have then re-examined in detail the case of the quartic anharmonic oscillator, for which the associated functions to the first two excited states had been determined in \cite{cannata12} in terms of the variables $z$ and $\bar{z}$.
 We have shown that building them instead as polynomials in $A^+$ and $B^+$ acting on the ground state provides a much easier approach, which not only gives back the known results, but also allows to extend them up to the fifth excited state.
 A similar procedure has been applied to two more general Hamiltonians, obtained by adding either a cubic or a sextic term to the quartic one.
 In both cases, the associated functions to the first two excited states have been determined in terms of the corresponding $A^+$ and $B^+$ operators.
 In conclusion, we have established that our algebraic approach provides a very efficient method for building associated functions for arbitrarily high excited states and for arbitrarily complicated anharmonic interactions.
+More generally, we would like to stress the interest of considering ladder operators in anharmonic oscillator problems.
+It is worth noting that other ladder operators have been constructed in terms of complex variables in the poly-analytic function theory, allowing applications to various models, such as modified Landau magnetic Hamiltonians \cite{turbiner21b}.
+Studying a possible description of ladder operators for anharmonic oscillator problems in such a framework would be an interesting topic for future investigation.